pombase/website/src/docs/downloads/phenotype-annotations.md

 %%end db=JaponicusDB
 for alleles of
 *${species_abbrev}* genes are manually curated from the literature using Fission Yeast Phenotype Ontology (FYPO) terms.
-Note: this file contains annotations for single allele phenotypes (single mutants) only.

 %%if db=PomBase
 PHAF format phenotype data file from the latest monthly release: